Mad Ouva

 Mini Bio

-I’m 42.
+I’m 45.
 I live on the outskirts of a small Montana town — one that has three stop signs, two bars, a blacksmith, and no grocery store.
-Sharing the hovel I call home is my husband, Brian, our dogs, Levee and Wicket, and our cats, Cornwall, Chirpa, and Gimmick.
+Sharing the hovel I call home is my husband, Brian, our dogs, Wicket and Elstree, and our cats, Chirpa, Gimmick, Alice, and Pigeon.

 What’s a Suzzerpuss?